Telefonica/mistica-android/screenshots.md

     @RunWith(ParameterizedRobolectricTestRunner::class)
 depending if it's a parametrized test or not.
 Use
     @RunWith(Enclosed::class)
-in case multiple of them must be on the same file (`ButtonKtTest.kt` is an example of this).
+in case multiple of them must be on the same file.

 Then use `captureRoboImage()` function to take the screenshot and use `ScreenshotUtils.getScreenshotName()` to set the name of the test.: